-Contigs construction from a graph (de Bruijn or string).
+Contigs construction from a graph (de Bruijn graph or string graph, same methods).

 The naive way is to enumerate all node-disjoint simple paths.

 A simple path is a path where all internal nodes have one out-edge and one in-edge.